Angatar/kubectl/README.md

 ```sh
 $ k get pods
 ```
+ As the alias was only added in your prompt it is only available for your current session, to make Kubectl available from any future session simply add the alias in your launch shell script e.g `.bashrc`, `.shrc`, `.rc`...
 ## Usage within Kubernetes
 This container was initially created to be used from a K8s CronJob in order to schedule forced rolling updates of specific deployments so that our related scaled applications can gain in stability by restarting pods regularly with fresh containers with no downtime.